rominirani/cloud-code-sample-repository/README.md

 }
 ```

-## What are the sample applications about?
+## What is the same application about?
-You can go through the two projects and you can pick your choice of either Java or Python based API.
 The application is a simple Inventory API application that exposes a REST API Endpoint with a couple of operations to list the inventory items and getting specific item inventory count.

 Once we deploy the API and assuming that it is hosted at `https://<somehost>`, we can access the API endpoints as follows:
 - `https://<somehost>/inventory`